The imports

 Disclaimer

-• Most of the pandas plotting functions serve as shorcuts, removing some biolerplate matplotlib code
+pandasplotting capabilities are good for quick and unpolished plots during the data exploration phase - Most of the pandas plotting functions serve as shorcuts, removing some biolerplate matplotlib code

 3. Seaborn: statistical data visualization